agiledev-students-fall2024/2-git-workflow-practice-brianzou03/README.md

 of the reasons why computer science as a field is so appealing to many people - because it goes beyond being merely theoretical and becomes applied, even at a university level.
 Being able to work on interesting projects at the company level helps bring longevity to interest in the field.

+### Comments from Others
+* I think this is a great article.
+It described the different career paths in software engineering really well, providing good insights for someone who is new to the field.
+I also like how you mentioned the "holistic" aspect of software engineering and the importance of applying knowledge in a CS degree to practice and side projects. - Jack Chen